-Committee: Senate Judiciary.
-If favorable, re-refer to Rules Date: June 19, 2024 and Operations of the Senate Introduced by: Reps.
-McNeely, Moss Prepared by: Jennifer McGinnis Analysis of: PCS to Second Edition Staff Attorney - H385-CSRI-42
+Committee: Senate Rules and Operations of the Senate Date: June 26, 2024 Introduced by: Reps.
+McNeely, Moss Prepared by: Jennifer McGinnis Analysis of: Third Edition Staff Attorney

-OVERVIEW: The Proposed Committee Substitute (PCS) to House Bill 385 would:
+OVERVIEW: House Bill 385 would:

-- Require the Department of Environmental Quality (DEQ) to report quarterly on applications for permits required for natural gas pipelines and gas-fired electric generation facilities. - Increase the punishment for property crimes committed against critical infrastructure, including public water supplies, wastewater treatment facilities, and manufacturing facilities, and make conforming changes to update statutes relating to damage to utilities. - Prohibit the acquisition of quartz mining operations and lands containing high purity quartz by foreign governments designated as adversarial by the United States Department of Commerce. - Expand requirements for issuance of 401 certifications by DEQ to projects located at an existing or former electric generating facility. - Limit the authority of public water and sewer systems to impose unauthorized conditions on residential development, and to prohibit the implementation of preference systems for allocating water and sewer service to residential development. - Make a technical correction to the Swine Farm Siting Act. - Amend the statute governing cleanfields renewable energy demonstration parks. - Authorize renewable energy certificates for natural gas generated from renewable energy resources. - Amend the statutes governing natural gas local distribution companies cost recovery. - Exclude floating structures used for aquaculture associated with an active shellfish cultivation lease area or franchise and land uses related to aquaculture and aquaculture facilities associated with an active shellfish cultivation lease area or franchise from the definition of "development" in the Coastal Area Management Act (CAMA) and limits the authority of the Marine Fisheries Commission to adopt rules regulating aquaculture equipment. - Require the Office of State Archaeology to provide information to landowners or prospective purchasers in areas of environmental concern upon request, and establish limits on associated CAMA permit conditions. - Remove time limits on certain viable utility reserve grants. - Establish a time limit for review of applications submitted to DEQ for water distribution systems to construct or alter a public water system.
+- Require the Department of Environmental Quality (DEQ) to report quarterly on applications for permits required for natural gas pipelines and gas-fired electric generation facilities. - Increase the punishment for property crimes committed against critical infrastructure, including public water supplies, wastewater treatment facilities, and manufacturing facilities, and make conforming changes to update statutes relating to damage to utilities. - Prohibit the acquisition of quartz mining operations and lands containing high purity quartz by foreign governments designated as adversarial by the United States Department of Commerce. - Expand requirements for issuance of 401 certifications by DEQ to projects located at an existing or former electric generating facility. - Limit the authority of public water and sewer systems to impose unauthorized conditions on residential development, and to prohibit the implementation of preference systems for allocating water and sewer service to residential development. - Make a technical correction to the Swine Farm Siting Act. - Amend the statutes governing natural gas local distribution companies cost recovery. - Exclude floating structures used for aquaculture associated with an active shellfish cultivation lease area or franchise and land uses related to aquaculture and aquaculture facilities associated with an active shellfish cultivation lease area or franchise from the definition of "development" in the Coastal Area Management Act (CAMA) and limits the authority of the Marine Fisheries Commission to adopt rules regulating aquaculture equipment. - Require the Office of State Archaeology to provide information to landowners or prospective purchasers in areas of environmental concern upon request, and establish limits on associated CAMA permit conditions. - Remove time limits on certain viable utility reserve grants. - Establish a time limit for review of applications submitted to DEQ for water distribution systems to construct or alter a public water system. - Amend statutes and rules applicable to dock, pier, and walkway replacement in the coastal area. - Prohibit certain backflow preventer requirements by public water systems. - Exempt certain food service establishments from septage management firm permitting requirements.